 Everything in existence, including the words we speak, is energy.
 This energy follows the flow of our attention, meaning that wherever we focus our thoughts and emotions, we direct our personal power.
 When we harbor negative energy, such as hatred or resentment, we channel that energy into our lives and the world around us.
 Over time, this can manifest as destructive outcomes, both internally and externally.
 Energy operates like a magnet, attracting experiences and realities that resonate with our inner state.
 A mindset rooted in anger or vengeance, no matter how justified by past wrongs, becomes self-destructive, pulling us into lower vibrations and away from our higher spiritual potential.

-At the core of every spiritual being, experiencing life in human form, is love.
+At the core of every sentient being, experiencing life in human form, is love.
 This pure, unconditional love represents our true essence, but in this material world, we assume egos—constructed identities that can generate feelings of fear, separation, and hatred.

-While the historical and ongoing injustices faced by the Black community are undeniable, responding to this pain with aggression or malice perpetuates a cycle of suffering.
+While the historical and ongoing injustices faced by the African American community are undeniable, responding to this pain with aggression or malice perpetuates a cycle of suffering.
 From a spiritual standpoint, such actions create negative karma, binding us to the cycle of birth and rebirth in lower vibrational dimensions.
 The path to healing and liberation lies not in retaliating, but in transcending the ego and reclaiming the love and higher consciousness that are our true nature.
 Only through this inner transformation can we break free from the karmic cycles and elevate ourselves to higher levels of spiritual evolution.